 With the uncertainty of this COVID Christmas, I recommend hiring more people than you think you need, even if it is just one more part-time person.
 Even if your foot traffic is down, you may need more staff to handle more tasks.
 There is more cleaning and sanitizing to do during COVID, especially in a busy store.
 If an associate does contract the coronavirus, they may be out for up to two weeks.
 Or, they could be home caring for a sick family member.
 Remember, the flu and pneumonia will also still play a factor in the holiday season.
 You need to prepare in case something like this happens during your busiest weeks of the year.

-– Always take applications.
+- I recommend that you are always taking applications.
 Never tell someone that you are not hiring.
-This way, you will always have some applications on file you can refer to when you have a job opening.
+This way, you will always have some applications on-file you can refer to when you have a job opening.
 You never know when someone will quit.
 Always be on the lookout for your next great associate!

 - Have a page on your website for Hiring Now or Careers, where people can fill out an application for your business.